 Actionable ideas for the busy trader delivered daily right up front

-ES daily pivot: Tonight the ES daily pivot ticks up from 1973.33 to 1980.58.
-We remain comfortably above the new pivot so this indicator remains bullish.
+ES daily pivot: Tonight the ES daily pivot rises again from 2067.25 to 2079.25.
+Despite overnight weakness so far ES remains above its new pivot so this indicator continues bullish.

 And the winner is...